 This young talent is hungry for experience and willing to work hard to get it.

 Interns are generally looking for a real-life experience that will utilize their skills and offer challenging work.
 They want to put everything they learned at school to the test.

-Internship programs were originally designed by colleges and universities to give students real life work experience as part of their degree curriculum.
-Schools partnered with businesses and helped place prospective students within work environments.
+Internship programs were designed by colleges and universities to give students real-life work experience as part of their degree curriculum.

-Today, businesses are using internship programs to help identify talent and recruit for employment.
-This can be an inexpensive way to recruit employees and identify talent for succession planning.
+Businesses today are using internship programs to identify talent and recruit for employment.

 2. Application Process